 is also invertible, which in turn implies that $ C|_{\overline{\mathcal{E}} \cap (R_{i,j}\setminus T_i)} \in \mathbb{F}_q^{(r-t) \times (r-t)} $ is invertible, for $ j \in [2,N] $.
 Therefore, due to its upper block-triangular shape, we conclude that the matrix $ D|_{\overline{\mathcal{E}} \cap R_i} \in \mathbb{F}_q^{(t + N(r-t)) \times (t + N(r-t))} $ is invertible, for all $ i \in [g] $, and we are done. \end{proof}

 If we choose as outer code a linearized Reed--Solomon code \cite[Def.
-31]{linearizedRS} (see Definition \ref{def lrs codes} in the Appendix), then we have the restrictions $ q > g $ and $ m \geq t + N(r-t) $.
-Furthermore, if we choose as local code a doubly extended Reed--Solomon code \cite[Ch.
+31]{linearizedRS} (see Definition \ref{def lrs codes}), then we have the restrictions $ q > g $ and $ m \geq t + N(r-t) $.
+Furthermore, if we choose as the local code a doubly extended Reed--Solomon code \cite[Ch.
 11, Sec.
 5]{macwilliamsbook}, then we also have the restriction $ q \geq r+\delta -1 $.
 Since both of these code families are explicit, we conclude the following.